JakobKSvaneborg/gpaw/doc/tutorialsexercises/structureoptimization/recipes/recipes.rst

 The appropriate parameters are selected by keywords in the optimization script.

-Here, you can download an example structure :download:`unrelaxed.json` (bulk hBN), the relaxation scripts :download:`gpaw_relax.py`, and the joint parameter file :download:`params.json`.
+Here, you can download the relaxation script :download:`relax.py`, and the joint parameter file :download:`params.json`.